 - Melina Perez, while acting as a valet for MNM, would use a headscissor choke on MNM's opponents while they distracted the ref.
-While not exactly murderous, the male wrestlers actually sold it as painful rather than sexay.
+While not exactly murderous, the male wrestlers actually sold it as painful rather than sexy.

 - While she didn't kill anyone, Sienna Duvall's face down "diva trap" choke was nasty enough to draw disqualification.

 - Zeuxis's Cabellete, a quintessential lucha libre hold, involves squatting with a suspended opponent's head trapped between your thighs, twisting their own for maximum effect.

 - Carmella's "Code of Silence" finisher is a modified crooked headscissor in which she lies across a face-down opponent's shoulders and then rolls backwards, pulling up on the chin and neck.

 - Catwoman has a few different varieties of this in Batman: Arkham City, like wrapping her right leg around the left side of a Mook's neck and yanking him to the ground to strangle him or swinging down from the ceiling and choking them.
 Batman can also do the ceiling variant, though he holds their necks closer to his ankles.

 - In one of the opening cutscenes of Bayonetta, she flies at an enemy crotch first, wrapping and restraining it with her unusually long legs.

 - One of Noel's specials in BlazBlue has her grab her opponent between her thighs, flip him over, then shoot him.